carolus4/Pawn_Poker/Devlog.md

 ![Returns over time, batch 1](Images/Step1_results.png)

-## Step 2 - Sample behaviour on some expected scenarions
+## Step 2 - Sample behaviour on some expected scenarios
 Pocket Aces should have a high probability to raise.
 Let's start with that!